-Please Note: Seniors who applied by the original May 26th deadline, meet the requirements and are selected through the lottery, will automatically be mailed vouchers in mid to late June.
+Please Note: Seniors who applied by the June 19th deadline, meet the eligibility requirements, and are selected through the lottery will automatically be mailed vouchers by late June or early July.

-Deadline Extension: Eligible seniors who apply by June 12th will be entered in a random selection process depending on the number of applications received.
+Deadline Extension: Eligible seniors who apply after June 19th until the program is closed will be entered in a random selection process depending on the number of applications received.
 All applicants will be notified about their status.

 Senior Farmers Market Nutrition Program